-Feta cheese is a rich and creamy soft cheese of Greece, authentically made of whole sheep's milk, although many are now made with goat's milk or a mixture of the two.
+Feta cheese is a rich and creamy soft cheese of Greece.
+It is authentically made of whole sheep's milk, although many varieties are now made with goat's milk or a mixture of the two.
 It has been around for centuries, and hardly a Greek meal does not incorporate feta cheese in some manner.

-The better fetas are aged (but not ripened) 4 to 6 weeks, cured in a salty whey and brine.
+The better fetas are aged (but not ripened) four to six weeks, cured in a salty whey and brine.
 Known as a pickled cheese, the flavor of feta becomes sharper and saltier with age.
 It is creamy white in color with small holes, a crumbly texture, and is normally found in square cakes with no rind.

 Unfortunately, due to the great demand for feta cheese in Greece and restrictions on unpasteurized milk, you will probably have difficulty finding the real thing outside of Greece.
 If you do find it, it will be pricey.
-Most of us will have to suffer using an inferior but still serviceable imitation.